cooroo/hackintosh/minimal-usb-stick-config-explanation.md

-# Minimal USB stick clover config explaination
+# Minimal USB stick clover config explanation

 The [minimal-usb-stick-config.plist](./minimal-usb-stick-config.plist) for installation is simple, it's not perfect, but it works and easy to debug.
-Here is the explaination for each section:
+Here is the explanation for each section:

 - `Boot` Section.
 Add below content to config.plist. `-v` argument will print log to screen, `debug=0x100` will prevent autoreboot when kernel panic, `keepsyms=1` will print symbols on kernel panic.
 All this 3 arguments help us understand what's going on when booting.
 ```xml